Matrix030/SteamLens/README.md

    - All collected data is stored in MongoDB collections for efficient querying
    - Documents are structured to maintain relationships between apps and their reviews

+6. **Sentiment Analysis**:
+   - PySpark processes user reviews to determine sentiment (positive, negative, neutral)
+   - Analysis achieves 90% accuracy in classifying user sentiment
+   - Results are stored back in MongoDB for integration with the original data

+7. **Advanced Analytics**:
+   - MongoDB's aggregation framework is utilized for complex queries and reports
+   - Processing time reduced by 50% compared to traditional query methods
+   - Real-time insights into gaming trends and user preferences

 ## Installation and Setup

 1. Clone the repository